praveen-kaia/eliza-starter/characters/knowledge/kaiawebsite/ecosystem-qanda.md

 - **Goldstation** for tokenized gold investments
 - **ELYFI** for DeFi lending backed by tokenized real estate Additionally, platforms like **InvestaX** provide market access for trading tokenized assets, and **Pyth Network** ensures accurate pricing data for RWAs.

-These are comprehensive questions and answers based on the Kaia Ecosystem content, covering various aspects of the blockchain's partners, tools, infrastructure, and DeFi applications.